George Wingfield: Nevada’s Banking Kingmaker and Political Power

 Nevada Casino Stories on YouTube Videos

-I wrote my first little story about the Primadonna Casino in Reno for my chip collecting friends in 1984.
-We weren't a big group, so the front side of the first of four pages had an actual post card stuck to it.
-Below the scalloped edges of the Reno-Tahoe Advertising post card were a few...
-Continue Reading →
+I wrote my first little story about the Primadonna Casino in Reno for my chip-collecting friends in 1984.
+We weren’t a big group, so the front side of the first of four pages had an actual postcard stuck to it.
+Below the scalloped edges of the Reno-Tahoe Advertising post card were a few paragraphs about … Read more

 Harold S. Smith – Nevada Gaming Pioneer

-Harold S. Smith was born in Denver, Colorado February 23, 1910.
+Harold S. Smith was born in Denver, Colorado, on February 23, 1910.
 His father, Raymond I. “Pappy” Smith, was a carnival booth owner who ran games in traveling circuses and at established boardwalks and fairs.
-He preferred the slappers, a roulette-style game with prizes on each pegged slot, and offered normal roulette games at many locations....
-Continue Reading →
+He preferred the slappers, a roulette-style game with prizes in each pegged slot, and offered regular roulette at many locations. … Read more

 Your Desert Inn Casino Host – Wilbur Clark